The LORD smelled A SWEET SAVOUR

 It is amazing how a little study of the English language can clear things up for those who have been dumbed down by the modern American education system.

-Secondly, not only does the King James Bible render this word as "sweet SAVOUR" in Genesis 8:21 and the other passages but so also do the following Bible versions: Tyndale 1534 (he translated Genesis before his death), Coverdale 1535, The Great Bible 1540, Matthew's Bible (John Rogers) 1549, Bishops' Bible 1568, the Douay Rheims 1610, the Geneva Bible 1587 -"And the Lorde smelled a swete sauoure.", the Revised Version 1881 - "And the LORD smelled the sweet savour", the Lesser Bible 1853, Darby 1890, American Standard Version 1901, the Jewish Publication Society (JPS) 1917, the Hebrew Publishing Company 1936, Webster's 1833, Douay 1950, Lamsa's 1933 translation of the Syriac Peshitta, World English Bible, Hebrew Names Version, KJV 21st Century Version 1994, the Third Millennium Bible 1998 and the Jubilee Bible 2010.
+Secondly, not only does the King James Bible render this word as "sweet SAVOUR" in Genesis 8:21 and the other passages but so also do the following Bible versions: Tyndale 1534 (he translated Genesis before his death), Coverdale 1535, The Great Bible 1540, Matthew's Bible (John Rogers) 1549, Bishops' Bible 1568, the Douay Rheims 1610, the Geneva Bible 1587 -"And the Lorde smelled a swete sauoure.", the Revised Version 1881 - "And the LORD smelled the sweet savour", the Lesser Bible 1853, Darby 1890, American Standard Version 1901, the Jewish Publication Society (JPS) 1917, the Hebrew Publishing Company 1936, Webster's 1833, Douay 1950, Lamsa's 1933 translation of the Syriac Peshitta, World English Bible, Hebrew Names Version, The Word of Yah 1993, KJV 21st Century Version 1994, the Third Millennium Bible 1998, God's First Truth 1999, Sacred Scriptures Family of Yah 2001, Bond Slave Version 2009, the Jubilee Bible 2010, Hebraic Transliteration Scripture 2010 (Yerusha Shen) and the Biblos Interlinear Bible 2012 - "And smelled the LORD a sweet savor".

 Young's uses "sweet savours" in Ezra 6:10 - "that they be bringing near sweet savours to the God of heaven".
 The Orthodox Jewish Bible of 2011 uses the phrase "sweet savour" in Leviticus and Ezra to describe the sacrifices offered to the Lord - "That they may offer sacrifices of sweet savours unto the Elohei Shomayim"